-It is wise to consider what constitutes an ultralight spinning reel.
+It is wise to consider what constitutes an this reel.
 There is no fixed definition of an “ultralight” spinning reel.
 And to make matters more confusing different manufacturers have different sizings.
 For our purposes, though, a spinning reel qualifies as ultralight if it weighs less than 10oz (xxx g).
 This usually means sizes 1000, 2000 and 2500 in most common brands.